jhpyle/docassemble/_docs/functions.md

 ## <a name="js_daPageLoad"></a>Running Javascript at page load time

-When your [JavaScript] code is imported through the [`javascript`] feature, it is necessary to wrap the code in a `daPageLoad` trigger.
+If you have [JavaScript] code in a `.js` file that you load with the [`javascript`] feature, but you need that code to run when a screen loads, it is necessary to wrap the code in a `daPageLoad` trigger.
-Otherwise, the code will only be executed on the first page load, not when the user navigates from screen to screen.

 {% highlight javascript %}
 $(document).on('daPageLoad', function(){
   console.log("The screen is loaded");
 });
 {% endhighlight %}

+This is because the **docassemble** front end is a "single page application."
+When the user navigates from screen to screen, the whole page is not reloaded; rather, an [Ajax] request is sent and the DOM is redrawn.
+Thus, the [`javascript`] file will only executed on the first page load, or when the user presses the refresh button.
+The `daPageLoad` event is triggered whenever the user arrives at a new screen.

+Note that you should only attach a `daPageLoad` listener from a [`javascript`] file, not from a [`script`]

 [`json_response()`]: #json_response
 [Ajax]: https://en.wikipedia.org/wiki/Ajax_(programming)